 - Any machine that does not have the required security patches installed

 - Any machine that does not have the necessary security set

 An automated patch management system provides a consolidated platform for the IT team from where they can remotely manage the performance of the network and the software deployed while controlling the security of all the assets of the company.

 LanGuard Network Security Scanner begins by scanning the entire network defined by a range of IP addresses.
 It is also possible to scan a list of computers or those under a specific domain.
 When scanned with null credentials, it generates a baseline scan giving you an idea of what any normal user would have access to.
 Apart from null credentials, you can set scanning credentials as a specific user or as the currently logged on user.
 Scanning with the full administrative access will provide complete details about any missing security patches and other vulnerabilities such as weak passwords used on shares.

 While scanning, LanGuard Network Security Scanner displays its results in two panes.
-On the left are the nodes it has discovered (see our review for all screenshots) and on the right is the real-time log of its activities.
+On the left are the nodes it has discovered and on the right is the real-time log of its activities.
 Each node on the left can be expanded to show the information LanGuard Network Security Scanner has gathered.
 The easy-to-read display shows the sorted results of SNMP queries, NetBIOS queries, ping sweeps and port scans, with which LanGuard has probed each IP in the range.
 If the number of IPs to be scanned is high, LanGuard indicates the progress in the lower-right corner of the screen.